murchie85/javaBasics-Again-/README.md

 - Two classes in same file means only one can have **public**
 - If you have multiple files imported, you need to compile them all at the same time `javac BankAccount.java SavingsAccount.java CheckingAccount.java`
+- If you have all java files at same level you don't need import statements

 ## Specifics